YJPL/YJPL/README.md

 ### Hi there 👋

 # What I'm working on
 As an [illustrator/designer](https://alternatyves.com) and [story artist](https://film-storyboards.com), it is useful to be able to build online portfolios.
 What I use is shared here.
-I mostly develop [Jekyll themes][Jekyll themes] and [templates](https://templates.supply).
+I mostly develop [Jekyll themes](https://github.com/YJPL/YJPL/blob/master/README.md#jekyll-themes) and [templates](https://templates.supply).

 So far, I have written portfolio and (web) comics themes for Jekyll and WordPress, a `coming soon` template for Jekyll, and a simple e-commerce theme for Jekyll with Gumroad integration.